Boncuklu Tarla: Architecture

 Boncuklu Tarla displays four different forms of communal space usage within the village.
 These usages range from communal building to domestic housing, storage spaces, and unconstructed or open communal spaces.
 The communal building, sometimes referred to as the temple, is located in the centre amongst houses varying in shape and size.
 These homes are either circular or partially rectangular in shape while the communal building is the only structure that is rectangular.
 This construction originates from the tenth millennium BC during which time the rectangular buildings were first revealed.
 The rectangular plan was slow to be adopted systematically during this time.
 Therefore the adoption of this designed shape of buildings up to eight stories high, reaching a height of seven meters, might have begun with the construction of the communal building of Boncuklu Tarla.
 The head of the excavation team has speculated that buildings up to eight stories high and reaching a height of seven metres could have been possible.

 The communal building of Boncuklu Tarla has five structurally insignificant buttresses on the eastern and western walls.
 The eastern wall has two well-preserved buttresses while the western has three that are damaged.
 The western and eastern buttresses do not perfectly align nor are they positioned in line with the four pillars located in the centre of the building.
-The existence of this type of buttress has been well characterised at other sites such as Çayönü, Göbekli Tepe, and Karahan Tepe, but Boncuklu Tarla’s differ in that they do not align with the communal building's symmetrical pillars.
-Unlike Çayönü the purpose of the buttresses at Boncuklu Tarla was not structural but in fact only provided spatial differentiation to the interior.
+The existence of this type of buttress has been well characterised at other sites such as Karahan Tepe, Göbekli Tepe, and Çayönü, but Boncuklu Tarla’s differ in that they do not align with the communal building's symmetrical pillars.
+Unlike Çayönü, the purpose of the buttresses at Boncuklu Tarla was not structural but in fact only provided spatial differentiation to the interior.
 All the buttresses have measurements of approximately 50 cm in length and 30 cm in depth.
 The north wall on the north-eastern corner also contains a niche measuring at 40 x 40 cm.

 Surrounding the Communal building at Boncuklu Tarla three other sub rectangular building were uncovered.
 They were named Strata II, III, and VII and all measured between 8–10 metres in length and 4–5 metres in width.
 Stratum III has entirely independent walls while Strata II and VII both share common walls with the communal building to the west and east, respectively.
 The excavation has uncovered that the three structures also have buttresses at the front of their entrances, near the angle of the wall course.
 Beaten and smoothed over earth makes up the floor of the three buildings.

 Two circular buildings have been found at Boncuklu Tarla.
 These structures also share the beaten floor and buttress features that the sub rectangular buildings have; however, some parts also contain pebbled flooring.
 Both the circular structures have extensions off their entrances, one rectangular and the other circular.
 The building located to the North is named Stratum IV and the one to the west Stratum VI.